calliope-project/calliope/.github/pull_request_template.md

 Fixes #

-## Summary of changes in this Pull Request
+## Summary of changes in this pull request

 *
 *